AS200585/Titanic-ML-Project/README.md

 ### Analysis: Uncovering Data Leakage

-Upon review, it was discovered that the near-perfect scores were a result of **data leakage**.
-The target variable, `Age`, was accidentally included in the feature set used for training.
-This meant the model wasn't *predicting* the age; it was simply looking up the answer from the input data, leading to an inflated and misleading performance metric.
+Upon review, it was discovered that the near-perfect scores of the GradientBoostingRegressor were a result of **data leakage**.

 ---